Today, customers expect more and more info about a product before making a purchase.

-Tip: Work with your customer service team, search through your social media comments, and employ some detailed eCommerce keyword research to identify the biggest questions about each product.
-Answer them preemptively on your product page to eliminate potential barriers to purchase.
+Tip: Work with your customer service team, search through your social media comments, and employ some detailed eCommerce keyword research to identify the biggest FAQs about each product.
+Answer them preemptively on your product page to eliminate potential barriers to purchase decisions.

 Product videos are a great way to show off your unique offerings and give your potential customers another look at the item they’re considering.

-Tip: Don’t just show off your product in your video; incorporate a how-to and social proof (like testimonials) to help your audiences learn more and be motivated to purchase.
+Tip: Don’t just show off your product in your video; incorporate a how-to and social proof (like testimonials) to help your target audiences learn more and be motivated to add to cart.

 You already know every product should have an image.
 But two images are better than one — and more than two is even better.

-Tip: Avoid using the manufacturer image.
-Make your product listing stand out in the organic and paid results with unique, attractive product photos.
+Tip: Avoid using the manufacturer’s images.
+Make your product listing stand out in the organic and paid search engine results with unique, high-quality product photos.

 Tip: Personalized upselling and cross-selling are best handled via a recommendation engine rather than manually curating different products for each item.